Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: Appendix

 \subsection{Proof of Correctness for FSC with Skip}

-For our new \skippp-FSC, we first recall the following observation. \begin{observation}[Restating \cref{obs:chain-FSC}] For any winning observation $z\in\observations$, there exists an iteration $i_z$, where we find a policy that is winning from any state with observation $z$.
-Then in the FSC generated by the iterative approach, for any $j>i_z$, for any $z'\in \observations$, $\fsctransitionmap(n_j,z',z)=n_{i_z}$. \end{observation} Next we recall~\cref{alg:skip_fsc_creation-app} and formally prove the correctness of it.

-\begin{theorem}[Restating \cref{thm:skip-fsc}] An FSC $\fsc$ generated by the iterative approach, and the \skippp-FSC $\fsc_{\skippp}$ created in \cref{alg:skip_fsc_creation} from it represent the same policy. \end{theorem} \begin{proof} We show that for any observation sequence $\rho$ in $\observations^*$, starting from the initial node $\fscinitstate$, both the original $\fsc$ and the $\fsc_{\skippp}$ will reach the same node and suggest same action.
+For our new \skippp-FSC, we first recall the following observation. \chainFSC* Next we formally prove the correctness of \Cref{alg:skip_fsc_creation}. \skipFSC* \begin{proof} We show that for any observation sequence $\rho$ in $\observations^*$, starting from the initial node $\fscinitstate$, both the original $\fsc$ and the $\fsc_{\skippp}$ will reach the same node and suggest same action.
 This is proven by induction on $|\rho|$.

 \textbf{Base case :} $\rho=\observationmap(\mdpinitstates)$.
 We stop the iteration when $\observationmap(\mdpinitstates)$ is in the winning region.
 So both the FSCs would suggest $\fsclabelmap(\fscinitstate,\observationmap(\mdpinitstates))$.